I bet you’re here because you’ve been eyeing those kitchen scraps destined for the bin and thought, “There’s got to be a better way, right?”

 Image via Subpod

 The misconception?
 That you need a tonne of space to compost.
 The truth?
-Urban or rural, house or unit, there is a compost bin or solution out there for you – you just need to find the right one.
+No matter where you live, there is a compost bin or solution out there for you – you just need to find the right one.

 But before we dig in, I want to bust some myths and shed some light on why composting is so important.